HMDCrew/theme-wp-webpack/README.md

 # Note:
 if you wont add custom css or scss from different npm library to general index script is sufficient import this file in /src/index.js or any js file in /src/js.

-     remember: for any build in separate file mode all css or scss imports has separate build css
+     remember: for any build in separate file all css or scss imports has separate build css
           ex:
-          for home.js for any import css or scss in this file you can find the css => ./dist/css/home.bundle.css
+          for home.js for any import css or scss in this file you can find the builded css => ./dist/css/home.bundle.css
-          js => ./dist/js/home.bundle.js
+          builded js => ./dist/js/home.bundle.js